-After the sunset, however, PV production vanishes, and it must be swiftly replaced (
+After the sunset, however, PV production vanishes, and it must be swiftly replaced.
+That is the reason for the price spikes at dawn and dusk, combined cycle gas turbines burning natural gas typically sets the price then.

 Figure 2-4.
 Day ahead price and demand in the Iberian Market.
 Instantaneous power generation by technologies (OMIE, 2023)